olizzh0105/review-data-source-analysis/assessment.md

 The main limitation is that Google's official developer tools are primarily designed for applications managed by the developer rather than unrestricted public review collection.

-Therefore, Google Play currently appears to be a strong candidate for the initial ingestion workflow, but public-data collection feasibility should be confirmed through practical testing before making the final recommendation.
+Therefore, Google Play appears to be a strong candidate for the initial ingestion workflow.
+The practical testing conducted in this assessment supports this conclusion, as Google Play showed relatively consistent page retrieval and was the only tested platform from which candidate individual review text was successfully extracted using the lightweight approach.

+Additional testing across multiple applications would still be needed before treating the approach as production-ready.

 ## 6. Apple App Store